Endless runner: Mobile gaming boom and emergence of genre

-Older games, such as the 1983 B.C.'s Quest for Tires, featured similar designs to modern endless runner titles.
-However, while B.C.'s Quest was considered a commercial hit for its time, its design was not copied.
-The endless runner as a subgenre was only created following the release of Canabalt, a 2009 indie game developed by Adam Saltsman in which a businessman flees from a city being destroyed by giant robots.
-It allows the character to leap and dodge obstacles when the screen is tapped, overcoming a design limitation caused by the simplicity of smartphone touchscreens.
-Adult Swim Games soon asked Saltsman for permission to adapt Canabalt's design into their own title, and released Robot Unicorn Attack in 2010.
+The prototypical endless runner, building on Doodle Jump's success, was Canabalt (a common misconception is that Canabalt was the first modern endless runner, but Ovenbreak was added to the App Store in June of 2009, two months prior to the release of Canabalt on August 2009), an indie game developed by Adam Saltsman in which the player flees from a city being destroyed by giant robots that is procedurally generated and infinite.
+Cannabalt used distance gained as the main scoring system.
+These were both common elements of subsequent runners.
+The 2D scroller limited movement to leaping and dodging obstacles simply by touching the screen, overcoming control limitation of touchscreen devices.
+Adult Swim Games soon asked Saltsman for permission to adapt Canabalt's design into their own title, and released Robot Unicorn Attack (2010).
 It became an internet meme due to Adult Swim's larger audience and its quirky themes.
-After only a few months, the App Store was full of endless runner clones such as Temple Run.